 - Is the marshmallow test simply about self-control, or are other factors at play also?

-- In the classical marshmallow test, children are given a single marshmallow.
+- In the classic marshmallow test, children are given a single marshmallow.
 If they can wait a while without eating it, they will get an additional marshmallow.